TechTrendsInTwoCents/jellyfin-plugin-organizerule/README.md

     ```sh
     dotnet publish --configuration Release --output bin
     ```
-4. Place the resulting `.dll` file in a folder called `plugins/` under the program data directory or inside the portable install directory, service restart is required.
+4. Place the resulting `TwoCents.JellyfinOrganizeRule.dll` file in a folder called `plugins/` under the program data directory or inside the portable install directory, service restart is required.